Skip to main content

 Conservation And Sustainability

-The park participates in Argentina's rewilding initiative, led by the conservation organization Tompkins Conservation and the rewilding program.
+The park participates in Argentina's rewilding initiative.
 Giant anteaters, tapirs, and peccaries have been reintroduced or are being managed to restore ecological function.
 The surrounding landscape is dominated by cattle ranching, and the park works with neighboring estancias to reduce hunting pressure and maintain wildlife corridors connecting to the Iberá Wetlands complex.
 Invasive cattle grass (Urochloa) is a significant management challenge in the savanna habitats.
+The park stands as a model for private land conservation philanthropy, showing how a scientist's personal estate can be transformed into a nationally protected area.

 Visitor Ratings